Shresth72/microservices_architecture_and_deployment/project-documentation/continuous_deployment.md

 - **Then deploy on command using _workflow-dispatch_ to Production environment.**

-**Refactoring Services to reduce unnecessary connections, references and make them more independent** -
+**Refactoring Services to reduce unnecessary connections, references and make them more independent using RPC** -
 - Managing the connections with RPC connections.
 - Shifting data endpoints
     - Wishlist and Shopping_Details, from customer service to shopping service.
     - Publishing and sending signals from each service to other to automatically detect, deletion of user to update shopping service and other utilities.
     - Grab product info through RPC from product service to shopping service.
-    -
+- **This way the shopping service acts as the RPC Request sender and only sends requests for payload to the products service.
+And the Product service is a RPC Observer that sends payload whenever a request message is received.**
+- We can simple reduce the customer model as we no longer need the product and cart and simply can read from other services using RPC.